 My nutritional advice focuses on the intake of nutrient rich foods.
 Nutrient intake compared to the number of calories you consume is key.
-You want to consume food that gives you the most nutrients for the amount of calories you take in.
+You want to consume food that gives you the most nutrients compared to the amount of calories you consume.

 All nutrients including vitamins and minerals are considered but my main focus is on Phytonutrients.

 What are they?
 Phyto is a Greek word meaning "plants".
 Phytonutrients are nutrients only found in foods that come from plants.
 These foods includes vegetables, fruits, beans, nuts, seeds and grains.
 Vegetables generally have the highest phytonutrient levels, especially cruciferous vegetables.

 Phytonutrients go by names such as lycopene, lutein, allicin, carothnoids, flavonoids and anthosyanians just to name a few.
 There are hundreds of known phytonutrients and nutrition researchers estimate there may be thousands more yet undiscovered. (i have heard estimates as high as 100,000)

 In my opinion, phytonutrients are the most critical elements for your long term and cardiovascular health.